m2lines/gz21_ocean_momentum/README.md

 Kernel size: (5 x 5).
 Kernel size can't be greater than actual input size
 ```

-#### Testing
+#### Inference
 The [`testing/main.py`](src/gz21_ocean_momentum/testing/main.py) script runs the
 model testing stage.
-You select a trained model and a region (which should be
+This consists of running a trained model on a dataset.
-new/unseen) to test it on.
+The model's output are then stored as an artefact.
+This step
+should ideally be run with a GPU device available.

+Specifically, one can run the inference step by interactively
+running the following from the src/gz21_ocean_momentum directory:

+'python -m testing.main --n_splits=40'

+After the script has started running, it will first require
+the user to select an experiment and a run corresponding to a
+training step run previously.
+The user will then be required to select an experiment and a run
+corresponding to a data step previously run.

+The inference step should then start.

 ### Jupyter Notebooks
 The [examples/jupyter-notebooks](examples/jupyter-notebooks/) folder stores